 Table of Contents

 Instances where housing societies and residents’ welfare associations (RWAs) start issuing moral, ethical and social diktats to the residents, are not uncommon.
-People who are single or lead an independent lifestyle, often bear the brunt of such unjust treatment, where housing societies turn into urban ‘khaps’, for those who do not fall in line.
-The question, hence, is whether such rules and diktats can be framed, in the first place.
+People, who are single or lead an independent lifestyle, often bear the brunt of such unjust treatment, where housing societies often engage in moral policing.
+The question, is whether such rules and diktats can be framed, in the first place.

-The legal stand is clear that no bye-law can be in contravention to the law of land.
-The Bombay High Court in the case of Talmakiwadi Cooperative Housing Society case has held that the bye-laws of a society, cannot violate the provisions of the Maharashtra Cooperative Societies Act, 1960.
+The legal stand is clear that no bye-law can be in contravention to the law of the land.
+The Bombay High Court, in the case of Talmakiwadi Cooperative Housing Society, held that the bye-laws of a society cannot violate the provisions of the Maharashtra Cooperative Societies Act, 1960.
 If they do so, they will be declared ultra vires and struck down.
-Any resident member, who is aggrieved by the arbitrary and unreasonable actions of a RWA, can file a suit under Section 6 of the Societies Registration Act, 1960.
+Any resident member, who is aggrieved by the arbitrary and unreasonable actions of an RWA, can file a suit under Section 6 of the Societies Registration Act, 1960.

 Even for bachelor tenants, as long as one is paying the rent, no RWA or landlord can define who should be their guest, what they should wear, at what time they can come and leave the society and what kind of food habits one can have.
 However, in practice, RWAs often start defining their own rules.